Best Picks For Well Water Overall:

 - Assemble the filter with cartridges in place

 - Connect the cold water line to the filter

 - Connect the filter to the faucet

 - Restore water and check for leaks

-How do I maintain a water filter?
+How do I maintain a whole house well water filter?

-For standard filters, maintenance is as simple as changing cartridges per the manufacturer’s recommendations.
+For standard water filters, maintenance is as simple as changing cartridges per the manufacturer’s recommendations.
 Select RO systems may require annual storage tank cleaning that’s time-consuming but not difficult to do.

 For systems with integrated salt-based softeners, replace salt as needed in the brine tank and backwash the system weekly to prevent the growth of bacteria in the softening tank.
 Salt-free conditioners need only a backwash.